ThalesGroup/pim-generalized-category-discovery/README.md

 Our code enables, without the need of a validation set, to automatically estimate the optimal lambda value for each unlabeled feature map set.
 Note: A small lambda value close to 0 is more appropriate on balanced datasets (such as CUB) while a lambda value close to 1 is more appropriate on long-tailed imbalanced datasets (such as Herbarium19).

 ## Contributing
-If you are interested in contributing to the XXX project, start by reading the [Contributing guide](/CONTRIBUTING.md).
+If you are interested in contributing to this project, start by reading our [Contributing guide](/CONTRIBUTING.md).

 ## License
 The code is licensed under the MIT (see [LICENSE](/LICENSE) for details).